Gantt chart: History

-Although widely used in project planning in the present day, Gantt charts were considered revolutionary when introduced.
+Widely used in project planning in the present day, Gantt charts were considered revolutionary when introduced.
 The first known tool of this type was developed in 1896 by Karol Adamiecki, who called it a harmonogram.
 Adamiecki, however, published his chart only in Russian and Polish which limited both its adoption and recognition of his authorship.

 In 1912, Hermann Schürch published what could be considered Gantt charts while discussing a construction project.
 Charts of the type published by Schürch appear to have been in common use in Germany at the time; however, the prior development leading to Schürch's work is unclear.
 Unlike later Gantt charts, Schürch's charts did not display interdependencies, leaving them to be inferred by the reader.
 These were also static representations of a planned schedule.

 The chart is named after Henry Gantt (1861–1919), who designed his chart around the years 1910–1915.
 Gantt originally created his tool for systematic, routine operations.
 He designed this visualization tool to more easily measure productivity levels of employees and gauge which employees were under- or over-performing.
 Gantt also frequently included graphics and other visual indicators in his charts to track performance.

 One of the first major applications of Gantt charts was by the United States during World War I, at the instigation of General William Crozier.

 The earliest Gantt charts were drawn on paper and therefore had to be redrawn entirely in order to adjust to schedule changes.
 For many years, project managers used pieces of paper or blocks for Gantt chart bars so they could be adjusted as needed.
 Gantt's collaborator Walter Polakov introduced Gantt charts to the Soviet Union in 1929 when he was working for the Supreme Soviet of the National Economy.
 They were used in developing the First Five Year Plan, supplying Russian translations to explain their use.

 In the 1980s, personal computers allowed widespread creation of complex and elaborate Gantt charts.
 The first desktop applications were intended mainly for project managers and project schedulers.
 With the advent of the Internet and increased collaboration over networks at the end of the 1990s, Gantt charts became a common feature of web-based applications, including collaborative groupware.
 By 2012, almost all Gantt charts were made by software which can easily adjust to schedule changes.

 In 1999, Gantt charts were identified as "one of the most widely used management tools for project scheduling and control".